 - Bacteria growth control.
 To protect against growth of algae and biofilm and to maintain acceptable operating conditions, it is important that the use of the sanitising product be supported by materials and constructive choices made to minimise this phenomenon.

 As mentioned above, it is possible, and often advisable, to add water pre-treatment such as softening or osmosis processes to the system.
 Usually, the best compromise among results, operating costs and resourse use reduction, is obtained by an adequate softening system that is able to completely – or partially – reduce the hardness of the water, thus allowing deeper concentration cycles.

 By doing so, it is possible to reduce the use of water and products and at the same time, thanks to the higher concentration, to more effectively protect the system and increase safety against the negative effects of failure of part of the treatment.

 5. Notes on the pre-treatment and resulting concentration factor

-The graph below compares overall water consumption, taking into consideration hard, soft or osmotised water.
-The graph clearly shows that lower overall water consumption is obtained by using soft water.
+The graph below compares overall water use, taking into consideration hard, soft or osmotised water.
+The graph clearly shows that lower overall water use is obtained by using soft water.
 This is achieved thanks to the good concentration ratio obtainable and the little water necessary for resin regeneration.

 For information purposes, the concentration factors attainable, in average conditions of temperature and water quality, are between 1.5 and 2.0 times for hard water, between 2.5 and 3.2 times for soft water, and between 5.0 and 8.0 times for osmotised water.